usnistgov/quantum-sensors-tdm/README.md

 GUI for turning on/off the tower power supplies in the right order so it doesn't blow up the power card.
 Run as `tower_power_gui`.

 ## tdm_term
 Run `tdm_term` to launch a terminal with named tabs and running dastard, cringe and dastard commander.
 Requires dastard and dastard commander to be installed.
+The first time you open roxterm (via `tdm_term`) go to Preferenes->Edit Current Profile->General and change "When command exists:" to "Restart Command".
+This seems to cause it to leave the terminal open for new commands.

 ## Why bother with Python 3?
 The last version of `matplotlib` that supports pytPythonhon 2.7 has a bug that makes `adr_gui` use up 100% of the system memory after a day or so.
 It seemed better to do something forward looking than to figure out which old version of `matplotlib` didn't have the bug.